-6.3 This is a resource intensive exercise as additional meetings and inspections are required in order to properly advise both the business and other local authorities.
-It also ensures that we have competent staff with good knowledge of all aspects of food standards.
+- Black and White restaurant chain (proposed) - Sweet Heart Ice Cream - manufacturer (proposed) - 6.3 This is a resource intensive exercise as additional meetings and inspections are required in order to properly advise both the business and other local authorities.
 Where Primary Authority Partnerships have been agreed, we operate a cost recovery system from the company, with approximately £28,000 recovered this year.
-For this reason we are looking at converting our existing Home Authority arrangements to Primary Authority Partnerships.
+For this reason we are continuing to convert our existing Home Authority arrangements to Primary Authority Partnerships.
 We are not able to make a profit on these arrangements, they are purely cost recovery.
-The principle is supported through our contact with businesses involved in the Greater Birmingham & Solihull Local Enterprise Partnership.

-In addition, Birmingham is the originating authority for approximately 150 food manufacturers, whereby the Home Authority principles are applied, although formal partnerships have not been established with these companies.
+The principle is supported through our contact with businesses involved in the Greater Birmingham and Solihull Local Enterprise Partnership. - 6.4 In addition, Birmingham is the originating authority for approximately 150 food manufacturers, whereby the Home Authority principles are applied, although formal partnerships have not been established with these companies.
 We have a statutory duty to deal with referrals from other Local Authorities where products manufactured in Birmingham are sold in other areas, and problems are identified.
 There is no requirement for these businesses to enter into a formal partnership arrangement.